LAS VEGAS (AP) -- Home prices in the Las Vegas area are up 7.3 percent from a month ago and nearly 31 percent from last year as supply stays short.

-Tight inventory remained a major problem in the market.
-Realtors say there were about 13,900 single-family homes listed for sale at the end of April, which is up 1.4 percent from the month before but provides only a five-week supply of sellable homes.
+Realtors say there were about 13,700 single-family homes listed for sale by the end of March, which is down 3 percent from the month before.

 Officials say they're seeing short sales and traditional sales eclipse the foreclosure trend of the past few years.
 Foreclosures accounted for about 80 percent of all sales four years ago, and dropped to 9.5 percent in December.